GEO-BON/bon-in-a-box-pipelines/pipelines/BILBI_pipelines/beri_pipeline.md

 - **Spatial resolution:** the user can select the spatial resolution of the rasters.
 This must be in the same units as the coordinate reference system (meters for projected reference systems and degrees for reference systems in lat-long).
 To use the original spatial resolution of the layers, the user should leave this input blank.
 If the spatial resolution is left blank, the CRS selected must be EPSG:4326.

 - **Resampling method:** the user must select a resampling method to be used when the analysis requires rescaling to a new spatial resolution and/or reprojecting of the raster layers.
-See [gdalwarp](https://gdal.org/en/latest/programs/gdalwarp.html) for a description.
+For more information on which resampling method (i.e., near, bilinear) to use please visit [gdalwarp](https://gdal.org/en/latest/programs/gdalwarp.html).
 This input will be ignored if there is no need for resampling.

 - **Aggregation method:** the user must select a method to aggregate items when layers are combined over time, e.g. if a courser temporal resolution is chosen.
 This input will be ignored if there is no need for aggregation (the temporal resolution of the original layers is selected).